Kankoda/LicenseKit/README.md

 There are many service types to choose from, as described in the [license services article][Services].
 You can define licenses with source code, read licenses from file, fetch licenses from an API, integrate with services like Gumroad, etc.

-Once you have a license engine, you can use it to resolve and validate licenses for your product, by letting users enter *their* license key.

-See the [getting-started guide][Getting-Started] for more information, and for how to set up license activation for apps and libraries.
+Once you have a license engine instance, you can use it to resolve and validate licenses for your product, by letting your customers enter *their* license key.
+See the [getting-started guide][Getting-Started] for more information.

+## Features

+LicenseKit provides you with services, integrations and apps that make it easy to manage licenses.

+### Services

+LicenseKit services make it easy to define, fetch, and validate licenses in different ways, for instance:

+* 🌩️ [API Integrations][Services] - LicenseKit can integrate with any REST API.
+* ⌨️ [Binary Licenses][Services] - LicenseKit lets you define licenses with source code.
+* 📄 [CSV Files][Services] - LicenseKit lets you define licenses with plain CSV files.
+* ⌨️ [Encrypted Files][Services] - LicenseKit lets you define licenses with source code.

+### Integrations

+LicenseKit has pre-defeined integrations for popular 3rd party payment providers:

+* 🌩️ [Gumroad][Services] - LicenseKit can integrate directly with Gumroad.

+### Apps

+LicenseKit has macOS-specific SwiftUI Preview apps that can be used directly from within Xcode:

+* 💻 [License Manager][Apps] - Inspect a collection of licenses and license services.
+* 💻 [License File Decryptor][Apps] - Decrypt and inspect the contents of a license file.

 ## Documentation

 The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

+See the [Understanding Licenses][Licenses] and [Understanding License Services][Services] articles for more information about licenses and services.